sschuhmi/sschuhmi.github.io/_posts/2026-07-06-OperationalizingMLwithAWS.md

 # Analysis

-## Data Exploration
+## Dataset Overview

-Currently in October 2024, StatsBomb´s open data represents only a small, but yet comprehensive subset of the overall StatsBomb data.
+As of July 2026, the StatsBomb Open Data repository represents only a subset of StatsBomb's complete commercial data offering.
+Nevertheless, it provides a comprehensive and diverse collection of football match data that is well suited for data analytics and Machine Learning applications.

-The data is provided as JSON files exported from the StatsBomb Data API, in the following structure:
+The dataset is publicly available through the StatsBomb Open Data GitHub repository [[2]](#ref2) and is provided as a collection of JSON files exported from the StatsBomb Data API.
+The repository is organized hierarchically and currently contains:

-- 21 competitions with 74 seasons
+- **21 football competitions**
+- **74 individual seasons**
-- Almost 3500 matches, spread among the above mentioned competitions and seasons
+- **Approximately 3,500 matches** distributed across the available competitions and seasons
-- Events and lineups for each of these matches, included additional StatsBomb 360 data for selected matches
+- **Event data and lineup information** for each match

-A fine-grained documentation of the files, their formats and their contents is also included in the GitHub repository. [[2]](#ref2)
+- **StatsBomb 360 data** for a subset of matches, providing additional contextual information about player positioning and surrounding match situations

+The competitions included in the repository cover a wide range of football tournaments, from domestic league competitions to major continental and international championships.
+Consequently, the dataset captures a broad spectrum of playing styles, tactical approaches, and competitive levels.

+For each match, the event data contains a chronological sequence of football actions such as passes, shots, dribbles, duels, interceptions, fouls, and goalkeeper actions.
+These events form the primary data source used in this project to derive match-specific features for the Machine Learning models.

+The repository additionally provides extensive documentation describing the structure, content, and semantics of the available JSON files.
+This documentation includes detailed explanations of event types, attributes, nested data structures, and relationships between the different datasets, thereby facilitating efficient data preprocessing and feature engineering.

 #### Competitions and Seasons